ibm-cloud-docs/CDN/api.md

     * `cname`: Provide the cname.
 One was generated when the mapping was created if you did not provide one.
     * `bucketName`: (**required** for Object Storage only) Bucket name for your S3 Object Storage.
     * `fileExtension`: (**required** for Object Storage only) File extensions that are allowed to be cached.
-    * `cacheKeyQueryRule`: The following options are available to configure Cache Key behavior:
+    * `cacheKeyQueryRule`: Cache key behavior rules can only be updated for CDN mappings created _after_ 11/16/17.
+The following options are available to configure Cache Key behavior:
-      * `include-all`: Include all query arguments
+      * `include-all` - includes all query arguments **default**
-      * `ignore-all`: Ignores all query arguments
+      * `ignore-all` - ignores all query arguments
-      * `ignore: space separated query-args`: Ignores those specific query arguments.
+      * `ignore: space separated query-args` - ignores those specific query arguments.
 For example, `ignore: query1 query2`
-      * `include: space separated query-args`: Includes those specific query arguments.
+      * `include: space separated query-args`: includes those specific query arguments.
 For example, `include: query1 query2`
 * **Return** a collection of type `SoftLayer_Container_Network_CdnMarketplace_Configuration_Mapping` [View the Mapping Container](mapping-container.html)